Featured image of post Day 2 - Reality Check, A Simple Engine

 Core

-The Core is the central part of the engine.
+This the central part of the engine.
 It is responsible for initializing and shutting down the different subsystems and maintaining the game loop.
-It also includes window management, input, events, and configuration.
+It also includes window management, input, events, configuration, and level loading.

 The configuration file config.ini is read at startup to load various runtime options such as the application name, window resolution, mouse options, movement speed, or to change existing ones without recompiling the project.